vakson-cpu/ExpressTemplate/README.md

 -Custom middlewares and responses
 -Error handling
 -----------------------------------------------
-If you ever download this, make sure to mention me in prayers :*
+If you ever clone this, make sure to mention me in prayers :*